NEW SCIENCE SHOWS WILDFIRE IS DESIRABLE, NECESSARY…

 …and unavoidable in wildlands and open space.
 This webpage is a primer on the topic of wildfire which examines some of the many misconceptions about wildfire, and an introduction to many resources and researchers restoring wildfire’s rightful place as accepted, necessary and beneficial.
 This modern (and also ancient), balanced perception of wildfire, respects its power and dangers, but also acknowledges its integral role in sustaining healthy wildlands for plants, animals and humans.
 Wildfire is an inevitable component of natural forces that have been active on Earth long before humankind and benefit people, especially in today’s era of anthropogenic climate change.

 Fire is a powerful, primal force that is an integral, healthy component of a natural forest ecosystem.
-Humans have a complex relationship with wildfire, especially today with wildland fires near towns and cities, and ever-expanding suburban housing developments.
+Humans have a complex relationship with wildfire, especially today with wildland fires in and near houses, towns and cities encroaching on dwindling forests and undeveloped lands.

-Many people have been conditioned only to fear wildfires and think of them first as destructive, or as “disasters” that should be extinguished and prevented.
+Many people have been conditioned to only fear wildfires and think of them only as destructive “disasters” that should be extinguished and prevented.
 Even contemporary scientists supported this negatives-only view until recently.

 MEDIA COVERAGE FUELS FEAR & MYTHS

 News outlets typically cast forest fires as villains, causing “disasters,” as “destructive” forces.
 Hence, widespread misconceptions of forest fires as catastrophes that “destroy” forests and must be eradicated.
 Of course wildfires can do great harm, and take lives, as in October, 2017 California fires.
 Yet fires are inevitable and part of a healthy forest ecology upon which we humans depend.

 Because we humans need healthy forests for all they provide us, we need forest fires too.